Grizzlies suspend Ja Morant after another gun video appears on social media

 The Grizzlies said Morant is suspended from all team activities, “pending league review.”

+The gun video earlier this season happened when Morant went live on his own Instagram holding a gun at a club in the Denver suburbs in early March.
+After that went viral, Morant announced that he was taking time away to seek help, without specifying what sort of treatment he was getting.
+ESPN later reported that he was getting counseling in Florida, something the team eventually confirmed but did not share any other details.

-“Ja’s conduct was irresponsible, reckless and potentially very dangerous,” NBA Commissioner Adam Silver said in a statement in March.
+“Ja’s conduct was irresponsible, reckless and potentially very dangerous,” NBA Commissioner Adam Silver said in a statement in March after meeting with Morant and deciding on the suspension’s length.
 “It also has serious consequences given his enormous following and influence, particularly among young fans who look up to him.”

+Morant sat down for an interview with ESPN during his suspension, taking responsibility for the Colorado video.

+“I don’t condone any type of violence,” Morant told ESPN in March.
+“But I take full responsibility for my actions.
+I made a bad mistake and I can see the image that I painted over myself with my recent mistakes.
+But in the future, I’m going to show everybody who Ja really is, what I’m about and change this narrative.”

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports